-- p.
-26 - Periodic review should include review of all environmental monitoring data.
-It should evaluate environmental impacts, concordance with the EIS, whether adequately addressed by the EMP, whether they are acceptable within the SEMP, and whether modifications the EMP other actions necessary. to or are The scale and intensity of "serious environmental harm" could be determined during this review, and appropriate adaptive management procedures implemented.
-Since the impacted ecosystems are so poorly known and the mining technology wholly new or unused in these environments, the 5-year reviews will be absolutely critical for evaluating and managing environmental impacts.
+- Periodic review should include review of all environmental monitoring data.
+It should evaluate environmental impacts, concordance with the EIS, whether adequately addressed by the EMP, whether they are acceptable within the SEMP, and whether modifications to the EMP or other actions are necessary.
+The scale and intensity of "serious environmental harm" could be determined during this review, and appropriate adaptive management procedures implemented.
+Since the impacted ecosystems are so poorly known and the mining technology wholly new or unused in these environmental impacts.
 It is important that the ISA retains the procedural competence to require the contractor to amend environmental standards through such periodic reviews.
 In the present regulatory framework, the ISA does not have such competences, which significantly undermines its ability to organize and control seabed mining on behalf of mankind (LOSC, Article 153(1)). - Termination of sponsorship: How will the cost of post-contract monitoring of environmental recovery be covered by a contractor?
 An initial deposit?
 Who will carry out the monitoring?
-The ISA could prepare a study on the various options, including the option to carry out all environmental studies and monitoring obligations through a central, independent consortium funded by the contractors, rather than by each contractor individually. - Responsibility and Liability: We do not agree that_developing these principles is a Priority C; an independent working group to determine these principles, especially for environmental damage, is needed.
+The ISA could prepare a study on the various options, including the option to carry out all environmental studies and monitoring obligations through a central, independent consortium funded by the contractors, rather than by each contractor individually. - Responsibility and Liability: We do not agree that developing these principles is a Priority C; an independent working group to determine these principles, especially for environmental damage, is needed.

-SECTION 2, Part IV Protection and preservation of the marine environment
+SECTION 2, Part IV Protection and preservation of the marine environment p.
+27

 - The second bullet in Part IV captures many concerns and the task ahead. - The recommended expert working groups should develop the SEAs/SEMPs.
 Spatially based management tools (i.e., erection of marine protected areas or APEIs) are urgently needed for all habitats targeted in the Area before further exploration, and certainly exploitation, licenses are granted.
-In the CCZ, the ability to erect an effective network of MPAs (or APEIs) is already impacted by existing, legally binding exploration contract areas; this may also be true along certain sections of mid-ocean ridges. - p.
-28 - Environmental management: We do not agree that development of the suggested guidelines is a Priority C, rather, such guidelines from experts are necessary to move to exploitation.
+In the CCZ, the ability to erect an effective network of MPAs (or APEIs) is already impacted by existing, legally binding exploration contract areas; this may also be true along certain sections of mid-ocean ridges.

+• Environmental management: We do not agree that development of the suggested guidelines is a Priority C, rather, such guidelines from experts are necessary to move to exploitation.
 Guidelines should incorporate the uncertainty of deep-sea scientific knowledge.
 Adoption of OSPAR guidelines should be carefully considered since the scale of activities, and knowledge of impacted ecosystems, may be quite different.
 OSPAR may be a good starting point.